 The School Safety Plan is reviewed and updated annually by the school safety administrator.
 The School Safety Plan is discussed with site staff members at the beginning of the school year.
-The School Discipline Committee meets quarterly to review safety issues.
 Regular emergency drills allow staff and students to practice procedures in case of a fire, earthquake or other disaster at the school.
 The school's administrative staff works closely with the Cypress Police Department to review current safety needs.
 The school implements a variety of proactive programs that facilitate a safe campus including Red Ribbon Week and Every 15 Minutes.
 The School Safety Plan was last updated in 2011.